Best secret sales websites

 Length of sales: Four to seven days

-If you're looking for an awesome holiday which won't break the bank, this site should be your first port of call.
+If you're looking for a great holiday that won't break the bank, this site should be your first port of call.

 You can earn up to £50 by referring friends to the site.